finbourne/lusid-sdk-python-preview/sdk/docs/ConventionsApi.md

 # **delete_index_convention**
 > AnnulSingleStructuredDataResponse delete_index_convention(scope, code)

-[BETA] Delete the Index Convention of given scope and code, assuming that it is present.
+[BETA] DeleteIndexConvention: Delete the Index Convention of given scope and code, assuming that it is present.

 Delete the specified Index Convention from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.